 Consistent with the mission of Salve Regina University, the graduate programs in rehabilitation counseling are committed to offering a professional program that encourages students to seek wisdom through study and service, and to promote universal justice.
+Our program embodies the five Critical Concerns of the University which include taking action to protect our earth and to engage in activities that support social justice causes, support immigration, seek social justice for women, and work against racism and non-violence.
+The program actively supports social justice, anti-racism, and the value of all human beings through our community-based clinical work and client advocacy.

-The motto of our program is "Turning Empathy into Action".
-The mission of the Rehabilitation Counseling Programs is to prepare master's degree students to perform a vital role as counselors who have specialized knowledge and skills for both mental health and rehabilitation counseling service delivery with clients who have co-occurring disabilities.
+The mission of the Rehabilitation Counseling Programs is to prepare master's degree students to perform a vital role as counselors who have specialized knowledge and skills for both rehabilitation counseling and mental health service delivery with clients who have mental health issues and co-occurring disabilities.